philipstubbs13/constructor-hangman/README.md

  |  _  | (_| | | | | (_| | | | | | | (_| | | | | | |_| | (_| | | | | | |  __/
  |_| |_|\__,_|_| |_|\__, |_| |_| |_|\__,_|_| |_|  \____|\__,_|_| |_| |_|\___|
                     |___/
-Welcome to the Hangman Game (Minnesota Edition)!
+Welcome to the Hangman Game!
 Theme is...
 Minnesota cities.
 ==========================================================================================================
 How to play